dnvhariprasad/AmazonAlexa_ContentServer_Showcase2/README.md

 Main features and driver:
 - Because we can and it's fun
+- Because we have to learn constantly
-- Today's interaction points: Voice, Email and Alexa mobile App integration
+- Because of the focus of today's interaction points: Voice, Email and (Alexa) mobile App integration
 - More complex natural language conversation now possible
 - Integration with an instance of OpenText Content Server to kick-start a discussion of AI, natural language user interface options and Information Management / artificial intelligence in general.
 - Why?
 Because we have to understand and talk about whats relevant today and tomorrow (AI, Big Data, Cloud Computing) and be able to use/showcase it.